Interpolation¶ ↑

 This returns the minimum number of points required by the interpolation type of

-.
+self.
 For example, Akima spline interpolation requires a minimum of 5 points.

 Index Look-up and Acceleration¶ ↑